 This guide will help you to replace Mercedes ignition coil.
-Replacing Mercedes-Benz igntion coils is very easy if you have the right tools.
-These instructions apply to several Mercedes-Benz cars equipped with V6, V8 and V12 gasoline engines.
+Replacing Mercedes-Benz ignition coils is very easy if you have the right tools.
+These instructions apply to several Mercedes-Benz cars with V6, V8, and V12 gasoline engines.

 Failed ignition coils will cause engine misfire.
 The car will run rough and the engine may shake extensively.
 Check engine light will in most cases turn on.

 Replacing Mercedes Ignition Coil Packs is easy.
-If you plan on replacing only one coil you will need less than 30 minutes.
-If you are going to replace all ignition coils (6 coils on V6, 8 coils on V8, 12 coils on V12) you will need a couple of hours.
+If you plan on replacing only one coil, you will need less than 30 minutes.
+If you will replace all ignition coils (6 coils on V6, 8 coils on V8, 12 coils on V12), you will need a couple of hours.

-How to replace spark plug ignition coil on a Mercedes-Benz
+How to replace the spark plug ignition coil on a Mercedes-Benz

 - Mercedes Ignition Coil (s) CLK ML SL S CL C G CLS SLK R-Class.

 - Open the hood by pulling the hood release under the dashboard.

 - Disconnect the negative terminal from the battery.
 Do not touch ignition coils or spark plug wires when the engine is running.
-Ignition coils generate very high voltage that can be hazardous and even cause death.
+Ignition coils generate a very high voltage that can be hazardous and even cause death.

 - Remove the engine cover.
-It can easily be removed by grabbing the cover on both sides and lifting it up.
-The engine cover is secured with four tabs, and most models don’t use bolts to hold it in place.
+It can easily be removed by grabbing the cover on both sides and lifting it.
+The engine cover is secured with four tabs; most models don’t use bolts to hold it in place.

 - Remove the Torx bolt at the center of the ignition coil pack.
 Unplug the electrical connector from the coil pack.
 Note: The clip that holds the connector tight on the ignition coil can break very easily.
 If yours does break use self-locking cable ties to secure the electrical connector to the ignition coil.

 - Remove spark plug wires from the old ignition coil and install on the new ignition coil.
 Firmly press the spark plug boot into the spark plugs.
 Connect the electrical connector.
 Tighten the bolt in the centre of the ignition coil to 8 Nm.